zainezq/web-port/src/assets/blogs/eq.md

 ---

-Someone asked me a while ago "bro, do you think I have emotional intelligence?", and after having that conversation, I thought to myself "what exactly does *mean* to have emotional intelligence?
+Someone asked me a while ago "do you think I have emotional intelligence?", and after having that conversation, I thought to myself "what exactly does it *mean* to have emotional intelligence?
 Emotional Intelligence (EQ) is the ability to recognise, understand, and manage your own emotions, as well as the emotions of others.
 I wanted to write out this post so that this can be better understood and applied to our daily lives.

 ---